 Graduates will be eligible to take the Certification Board for Sterile Processing and Distribution, Inc. “Sterile Processing and Distribution (SPD) Technician Exam”, earning the title of Central Sterile Processing and Distribution Technician (CSPDT).
 Employment opportunities include surgery centers, central sterile processing departments in hospitals, and traveling consultation services.

 Upon successful completion of this program, the student should be able to:

-A student must earn a grade of “B” or better in COS prefix courses in order to progress in the program.
+A student must earn a grade of “C” or better in STP prefix courses in order to progress in the program.

-In addition to Davidson-Davie requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability, and professional conduct that are essential for the competent study and practice of esthetics.
-These technical standards are published in the Student Handbook, and/or are available from program faculty.
-Esthetics Technical Standards (PDF opens in new window)
+In addition to Davidson-Davie requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of a sterile processing technician.
+These technical standards are published in the application for admission to health programs and the program student handbook.
+Central Sterile Processing Technical Standards (PDF opens in new window)